gabortill/javascipt-style-guide/README.md

 **why?**

-To omit braces is decrease readabillity.
+To omit braces is decrease readability.

 ```js
 // BAD